Group Contractions via Infinite-Dimensional Lie Theory: Abstract

 \section{Abstract}

 Contractions are a procedure to construct a new Lie algebra out of a given one via a singular limit.
-Specifically, the İnönü--Wigner construction starts with a Lie algebra \(\mathfrak{g}\) with Lie subalgebra \(\mathfrak{h} \subseteq \mathfrak{g}\) and complement \(\mathfrak{n}\).
-Then, the vectors in \(\mathfrak{h}\) are rescaled by a formal parameter \(\varepsilon \in \mathbb{R}_+\), which effectively turns the Lie bracket \([ \, \cdot \, , \cdot \, ]\) into a formal power series.
-Notably, the limit \(\varepsilon \to 0\) trivialises certain relations, such that the complement \(\mathfrak{n}\) becomes an abelian ideal.
-In the present article, we are not only interested in the limiting Lie algebras and groups, but also in the corresponding series expansions in \(\varepsilon\) to understand the limiting behaviour.
-Particularly, we are interested in how to integrate the `power-series-expanded' Lie algebras to the Lie group level.
-To this end, we reformulate the above procedure using infinite-dimensional Lie algebras of analytic germs.
-Then, we apply their integration theory to obtain an extensive analysis of this expansion procedure.
-In particular, we obtain an explicit construction of the resulting Lie algebras and groups.
+Specifically, the \.{I}nönü--Wigner construction starts with a Lie algebra \(\mathfrak{g}\) with Lie subalgebra \(\mathfrak{h} \subseteq \mathfrak{g}\) and complement \(\mathfrak{n}\).
+Then, the vectors in \(\mathfrak{n}\) are rescaled by a formal parameter \(\varepsilon \in \mathbb{R}_+\), which effectively turns the Lie bracket \([ \, \cdot \, , \cdot \, ]\) into an \(\varepsilon\)-dependent family \([ \, \cdot \, , \cdot \, ]_\varepsilon\).
+Notably, the limit \(\varepsilon \to 0\) trivializes certain relations, such that the complement \(\mathfrak{n}\) becomes an abelian ideal.
+In the present article, we are not only interested in the limiting Lie algebras and groups, but also in the corresponding power series expansions in \(\varepsilon\) to understand their limiting behavior.
+Particularly, we are interested in the integration of the `power-series-expanded' Lie algebras to their corresponding Lie groups.
+To this end, we reformulate the above procedure using infinite-dimensional Lie algebras of analytic germs and then apply their integration theory.
+Our main results are a construction of the corresponding `Lie group expansions' in terms of quotients of groups of analytic germs and an explicit description of these groups in elementary terms.
+Applications of this procedure include the geometric Newtonian limit of General Relativity to Newton--Cartan gravity, where the Poincaré group is contracted to the Galilei group.

 \henter